FITNESS

 So think of a carb blocker as Heimdall.
 He stands at his post and fiercely blocks carbs from being absorbed into your body.
 But how does a carb blocker work?
 Heimdall had a sword to keep the bad guys out.
 What does a carb blocker use to defend and keep the carbohydrates out?

 Carb blockers for weight loss were introduced for those of us who like pasta - or really for all of us wanting to drop a few pounds.
 Carb blockers interfere with digestion and help decrease the calories we get from carbs.
-Carb blockers also help reduce spikes in blood sugar and insulin resulting in weight loss.
+These natural carb blockers also help reduce spikes in blood sugar and insulin resulting in weight loss.
 But how do they block the calories?

 Starches are identified as complex carbohydrates.
 Complex carbohydrates can’t be absorbed unless they are first broken down by the digestive enzyme amylase.
 Starch blockers are known as amylase inhibitors and they prevent the starches from being absorbed into the body.
 You don’t absorb the calories because the amylase blocked those carbs from passing through the body.
 They go through undigested so you don’t absorb more calories.
 So yes, carb blockers work because you don’t add on calories.